AB-xdev/quarkus-backchannel-logout-poc/README.md

 1. ``backchannel.logout.url`` inside keycloak should be: ``http://host.docker.internal:8080/backend/oidc/wim/back-channel-logout``
   * You can change this in the UI at http://localhost:8899/admin/master/console/#/wim/clients/915c2aa9-9447-469c-a5c6-6a222e217d2f/settings
   * Then click "Save"
 2. Do the same as above inside "1.
-Showacsing the incorrect routing..."
+Showcasing the incorrect routing..."

 ❌ Notice how this time there is no log output at all
-❌ The request is still received by Quarkus (e.g. Breakpoint inside ``RouterImpl#handleContext`` triggers) but not processed
+❌ The request is still received by Quarkus (e.g. Breakpoint inside ``RouterImpl#handleContext`` triggers) but not processed ❌ No logout happens